Dependent Modeling of Temporal Sequences of Random Partitions: Joint Model for a Sequence of Partitions

 where $k$ is the number of clusters in $\rho$ and $M$ is a concentration parameter controlling the number of clusters.
 We will denote this random partition distribution as $CRP(M)$.

 Although conceptually straightforward, \eqref{joint.model} is silent regarding how $\rho_{t-1}$ influences the form of $\rho_{t}$.
-To make this explicit, we introduce an auxiliary variable that guides how similar $\rho_t$ is to $\rho_{t-1}$.
-Note that if two partitions are highly correlated, then the cluster configurations between them will change very little and as a result only a few of the $m$ experimental units will change cluster assignment.
-Conversely, two partitions that exhibit low correlation will likely be comprised of very different cluster configurations.
+To make this explicit, we introduce an auxiliary variable that guides the similarity between $\rho_t$ and $\rho_{t-1}$.
+Note that if two partitions are highly dependent, then the cluster configurations between them will change very little and as a result only a few of the $m$ experimental units will change cluster assignment.
+Conversely, two partitions that exhibit low dependence will likely be comprised of very different cluster configurations.
 The auxiliary variable we introduce identifies which of the experimental units at time $t-1$ will be considered for possible cluster reallocation at time $t$.
 Specifically, let $\gamma_{i t}$ denote the following